Architect comparison

 Which Rendervi modes matter most when comparing tools?

-The core modes are Render for polishing a model view, Preset for matching an approved visual direction, Environment for site context, Photo-Realism for final polish, Edit for targeted changes, and Upscale for higher-resolution presentation output.
+The core modes are Render for polishing a model view, Preset for matching an approved visual direction, Environment for site context, Photo-Realism for final polish, Edit for targeted changes, Image-to-Video for motion output, and Upscale for higher-resolution presentation output.

 Best fit summary

 If your team mainly wants precise architectural renders, cleaner consistency, and a faster route from approved inputs to usable output, Rendervi is usually the better product choice.
-If you care more about teams that want one broad architecture ai toolbox with many modules and flexible one-time access periods.
+If you care more about many architecture modules and several image models inside one browser-based product.
 ArchiVinci may be the stronger option for that specific job.